How To Build an Underground Bunker in 12 Easy Steps

 How To Build an Underground Bunker

 Find a location with clay-free soil.
 If you choose rocky soil, be aware that it is more difficult to excavate, so be prepared to put in more effort.
-Natural gas pockets, bedrock, electrical circuits, and shallow water tables should all be avoided.
+Avoid places with natural gas pockets, bedrock, electrical wires, or high water tables.

 Credit: Live Home 3D